TriplyDB/Documentation/docs/triply-etl/enrich/sparql/index.md

 SPARQL Update is a powerful feature that allows you to modify and enrich linked data in the internal store.
 With SPARQL Update, you can generate new linked data based on existing linked data, thereby enhancing the content of the store.

-*Support for SPARQL Update is current experimental.
+*Support for SPARQL Update is currently experimental.
 In the meantime, you can use [SHACL Rules](/docs/triply-etl/enrich/shacl) to implement the Enrich Step of your pipeline.*

-## Prerequisites
+# Prerequisites

 The function for executing SPARQL Update requests is imported as follows: